 Cofounders and managing directors, SWaN & Legend Venture Partners

-Their firm has backed Cava, Optoro, Framebridge, and UrbanStems—whose CEOs are all fellow Tech Titans—as well as the nutrition-bar maker Kind.
+Their firm has backed Cava, Optoro, Framebridge, and UrbanStems—whose CEOs are all fellow tech titans—as well as the nutrition-bar maker Kind.

-Founder and managing partner, Paladin Capital Group
+Founders, Paladin Capital Group

 Head of sales origination, Silicon Valley Bank

 Stone is connected via LinkedIn with just about every top tech person in the area.
 His bank is headquartered in California but has an outpost in Arlington.
 Locally, it has helped fund EVERFI, among others.

 This Chevy Chase investment company just finished raising $250 million for its third fund.
 It has invested in numerous local mid-stage companies including Trowbridge & Trowbridge, EverWatch, and CyberCore Technologies.

 Vice president, worldwide public sector, Amazon Web Services